-St. Peter’s Health is committed to making a positive impact on the health of the community it serves.
-One of the many strategies we use to do this is by providing for the unique health needs of area residents.
+St. Peter’s is committed to making a positive impact on the health of the community it serves.
+One of the many strategies we use to do this is by working to meet the unique health needs of area residents.

 Community Health Improvement process